Corrective Services NSW

 Public transport

-Rover Coaches have a limited service that runs from the Rover Depot in Cessnock to the complex.
-Please check the Rover Coaches website for a timetable.
+Rover Coaches runs a limited service from the Rover Depot in Cessnock to the Complex.
+View a bus timetable for Rover Coaches.

 Private transport

 The entrance to Cessnock Correctional Complex is off Wine Country Drive, turn into Kerlew Street and Left to Occident Street.
-The main entry gate is approximately 75 mtrs on the right.
+The main entry gate is approximately 75 metres on the right.

-You will need to enter this into any 'navigational' device, as currently most devices such as Navman, Google maps, Garman and mobile phone apps appear to use an incorrect access road.
+You may need to enter this information into your navigational device, as currently devices such as Navman and Garman, and mobile phone apps such as Google Maps, appear to use an incorrect access road.

 Visitor information